- You can email me by clicking this. I respond to every email I receive, eventually.

 I work in new media for a broadcast television company where I also produced a television show focusing on the music of the Deep South.

 I started this blog because I missed writing and love the topic.
-I never expected it would become so popular or result in a book.
+I never expected it would become so popular or result in books.
 I thank all the people who come here daily and share my stuff.
 This is so much fun.